microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-03.md

 1. Add a Function with HTTP Trigger  that sends name as a JSON payload and returns a simple message via a POST call. (e.g. "Hello [name]!")
 1. Import the Functions in API Management and name it Hello API.
 1. Do GET and POST calls from the APIM endpoint.
+1. Enable Application Insights for Hello API, keep the default values (e.g. sampling to the default value of 100%)
 1. Update your Function App and APIM Bicep modules with the changes above.

 ## Learning Resources